buzzqw/TUS/OBSS/OBSSv2-eng.md

 *Hit:* 11 (2d6 + 4) bludgeoning damage.

->> **Il Saurovall**: Legend has it that when Calicante first descended to Earth, he saw the *horses* and felt an incredible disgust for these hideous beings, making them all explode with a simple act of will.
+>> **The Saurovall**: Legend has it that when Calicante first descended to Earth, he saw the *horses* and felt an incredible disgust for these hideous beings, making them all explode with a simple act of will.
 Not satisfied, moments later all *equines* met the same fate.

 Donkeys, mules, horses, zebras... only camels and dromedaries, not being true equines, were spared, though many think Calicante is simply ignoring them...